-Invite visitors to discover the literature of the Belle Epoque.
-By means of an open-access library, visitors can read the works of authors like André Gide, works that have been read and are still popular, works that can be continually rediscovered.
+Invite visitors to discover the literature of the Belle Époque.
+By means of an open-access library, visitors can read the works of authors like André Gide, Anatole France, Pierre Louÿs… works that have been read and are still popular, works that can be continually rediscovered.

-This last room in the Belle Époque exhibition, thought of as a sort of cabinet of curiosities, show the Marcel Proust’s creative process, his sources of inspiration from drawings, manuscripts, and photographs of the major figures of the period: Claude Debussy, Sarah Bernhardt, and Reynaldo Hahn, as well as Asian objects illustrating the 19th century enthusiasm for Japonism.
+This last room in the Belle Époque exhibition, thought of as a sort of cabinet of curiosities, show the Marcel Proust’s creative process, his sources of inspiration from drawings, manuscripts, and photographs of the major figures of the period : Claude Debussy, Sarah Bernhardt, and Reynaldo Hahn, as well as medals illustrating the taste for collection.

 The temporary exhibitions present an issue or focus on a popular aspect of the Belle Époque’s culture in order to address all the facets of the period and highlight both the systems of influence between the elite and the popular culture and the concrete links connecting our contemporary period to the Belle Époque.Discover the temporary exhibitions